 Public health research will lead the way in providing evidence for the best health practices.
 It will make use of various types of data, collaborate across various sectors and countries, and emphasize long-term impact.
 The needs of the patient will lead the way in determining research agenda and policy.
 As there is a shift towards prevention-based healthcare to improve the quality of life, the community should be brought back into health care.

-Public health research investigates opportunities for collective action aimed at producing sustained population-wide health improvement and reducing health inequalities.
-Public health research fields include health promotion, disease prevention, health services and health policies.
-Under Horizon 2020, we will address priorities for public health research funding in these fields in Europe and worldwide, including in low-or middle-income countries.
+Public health research fields include health, environment & lifestyle, mental health, foresight, health systems and services, Research for maternal and child health and global health.
+Under Horizon 2020, we are addressing priorities for public health research funding in these fields in Europe and worldwide, including in low-or middle-income countries.

 Health systems and services

 Health systems must adapt effectively to changing environment, and tackle significant challenges with limited resources: changing demographics and burden of disease, advances in biomedical research, health technologies and personalized medicine, and the availability of large data sets.